abidlabs/drawbook/README.md

 # Drawbook

-Drawbook is a Python library that helps you create illustrated children's books using PowerPoint.
-It leverages AI to generate beautiful watercolor-style illustrations and formats them into a cohesive and visually appealing presentation.
+`drawbook` is a Python library that helps you create illustrated children's books using AI.
+It leverages image generation AI models to generate watercolor-style illustrations corresponding to text that you have written and then exports them to a PowerPoint / Slides file that you can further edit.

 ## Features
 - **AI-Generated Illustrations**: Automatically create watercolor illustrations based on the text you provide.
-- **Book Quickstarter**: Generate an editable presentation (PowerPoint/Google Slides) that serves as a starting point - you can then change the layouts, images, and text to perfect your final design.
+- **Create Illustrations Programmatically or with a User-Firendly UI**: Create illustrations with a single of Python -- `.illustrate()` --, or a open up a Gradio UI in your browser -- `.preview()` -- to have more fine-grained control over the illustrations.
-- **User-Friendly API**: Simple and intuitive Python API for creating books with custom titles, pages, and author details.
+- **Start Quickly, Refine Later**: Export your illustrations a presentation (PowerPoint/Google Slides) that serves as a starting point - you can then change the layouts, images, and text to perfect your final design.

 ## Installation
 To install Drawbook, use `pip`: